 Everyday comfort with the looks to go with it is the idea behind the design of the Nike Tanjun.
 Because of the shoe’s multi-faceted appeal, one can dress up or dress down in this shoe.
 It is best used for casual looks and an active day out attire.

-Since the Tanjun’s release, the shoe has been a summer and springtime staple among fans of the Swoosh and sneaker fans in general.
+Since the Tanjun’s release, the shoe has been a summer and springtime staple among fans of the Swoosh brand and sneaker fans in general.
 The vibrant colors and well-ventilated interior makes it an ideal complement during hot-weather months.
 Some of the suggested ways on how to stylishly wear a pair of Nike Tanjun sneakers are.